Keerthanreddy01/Greendot/README.md

 - Android: place `google-services.json` in `android/app/` (already referenced)
 - iOS: place `GoogleService-Info.plist` in `ios/Runner/`
 - FlutterFire recommended: generate `lib/firebase_options.dart` (already present)

+  IMPORTANT: This repository has been sanitized for public/hackathon sharing.
+  - All real Firebase configuration values and service files have been removed or redacted.
+  - `lib/firebase_options.dart` contains placeholders.
+Run `flutterfire configure` locally to recreate your own config.
+  - Do NOT commit sensitive files like `android/app/google-services.json`, `ios/Runner/GoogleService-Info.plist`, or any private keys.

 ### 4) Run the app